 Adaptation can be evolutionary or plastic in nature, and both have the potential to alter ecological dynamics (e.g., changes in species' densities or spatial distributions).
-My work explores how adaptation shapes species' population-level dynamics, and when evoution and plasticity have similar versus different effects.
-Much of my previous work has focused on developing eco-evolutionary theory for predator-prey systems.
-My current work focuses on developing theory for evolutionary and plastic adaptation in larger communities.
-This work is funded by the NSF and in collaboration with Edd Hammill (Utah State University), whose protist system is being used to test theoretical predictions.
-Our work will help explain how ecological feedbacks, evolutionary feedbacks, eco-evolutionary feedbacks, and their counterparts for plastic adaptation shape the ecological dynamics of communities.
-It will also help explain how the speed of adaptation and other characteristics influence those effects.
+I am studying how variation in prey defenses and predator offenses shape the population-level dynamics of predator-prey systems, and how those effects depend on the mode of adaptation (e.g., inducible versus evolving defenses).
+Much of this work is in collaboration with Edd Hammill (Utah State University), whose protist system is being used to test theoretical predictions.
+My work helps explain how density feedbacks, phenotype feedbacks, and density-phenotype feedbacks shape the ecological dynamics of communities.

 Most communities are made up of multiple host species and multiple pathogen species, where the host species can be infected by more than one pathogen species and each pathogen species can infect multiple host species.
 I am studying how disease dynamics in multi-host-multi-pathogen communities are affected by interspecific host interactions, interspecific pathogen interactions, and intraspecific host and pathogen variation.
 Much of this work is in collaboration with Meghan Duffy (University of Michigan), whose Daphnia-parasite system is being used to test theoretical predictions.
 I am also exploring how host and pathogen evolution alter the population-level dynamics of host-pathogen systems.
 My work helps explain the context-dependent rules governing the relationships between species diversity and disease.